nahidhashik/bash-commands-cheatsheet/README.md

 <!-- bash commands cheatsheet -->

 # Bash
+- Computers provide two kinds of interfaces to the user:

+Graphical User Interface (GUI), and text-based interfaces (through command line or terminal) These interfaces allow you to navigate through the operating system and file system.
+In text-based interfaces, a command line interpreter or shell is used to interpret the given commands by the user.
-- Bash allows users to provide commands through which the user can specify what they want to do.
+Bash allows users to provide commands through which the user can specify what they want to do.
 Before providing the commands, bash displays a prompt, as you open the command line (in Linux and macOS), such as the one below.

     user@localhost:~$

 - This prompt would typically state the current username with the hostname of the system.
 By default, the current directory of the terminal will be the user's root (or home) directory.

-**echo**
+**echo-print**
 - echo is the most basic command in bash, which displays its arguments on standard output (on the terminal).
 1. user@localhost:~$ echo "Hello World!"
 2. Hello World!
 3. user@localhost:~$ echo Hello World!
 4. Hello World!

-**pwd**
+**pwd- print working directory**
 - pwd is a command that stands for Print Working Directory.
 It displays your current working directory as output.
 1. user@localhost:~$ pwd
 2. /home/user

-**ls**
+**ls — List directory contents**
 - ls is a command short for list.
 It lists down the contents of a directory.
 By default, it lists the contents of the current working directory.
 From the example introduced at the start of the section, if we list down the contents of our current directory we get
 1. user@localhost:~$ ls
 2. Documents Pictures Videos